cfe-lab/Kive/INSTALL.md

 Next, you need to make a copy of `./nukeDB_default.expect` and call it `nukeDB.expect`.
 You need to replace all text that is highlighted in square brackets, as follows:

 * `[PATH TO YOUR DB]` - an absolute or relative path to your database file, if you are using sqlite3.  **WARNING:** This will overwrite an existing database at this path, so you will lose everything if you execute the `nukeDB.expect` script after having used **shipyard** for any length of time.
 As a precaution, you (as system administrator) may consider changing the user permission settings on all `nukeDB.*` files.
 * `[YOUR E-MAIL ADDRESS HERE]` - for creating an admin account with the utility that is packaged with the Django distribution (`django.contrib.admin`).
 Generally, it is not necessary to use this admin interface but we leave it as an open possibility.
-It is okay to leave this blank, *i.e.,* as an empty string `""`.
+It is okay to leave this blank, *i.e.,* as an empty string followed by a carriage return `"\r"`.
 * `[YOUR PASSWORD]` - similarly, this is also used to initialize an admin account for the Django admin interface.
-Unless you are really keen to use the admin tool, it is fine to enter an empty string here: `""`.
+Unless you are really keen to use the admin tool, it is fine to enter an empty string here: `"\r"`.
 * `[YOUR PASSWORD AGAIN]` - obviously, this should match the previous entry.